Łódź: Theatre

+Cuisine and food

+Among the traditional dishes of Łódź and the Łódź Voivodeship are zalewajka – a sour cereal and potato soup, often served with mushrooms, kielbasa sausage and bread – and cabbage soup (kapuśniak) served with potato dumplings and pork cracklings.
+These were once the staples of the working-class population employed in textile factories.
+Popular breads and baked goods include the angielka baguette roll and żulik bun with raisins.
+Aspic in various forms (galareta, zimne nóżki or drygle) was once a well-established comfort and party food in the city. Łódź and the surrounding region is also known for having a strong preference for mushroom soup over barszcz (borscht) for the Polish Wigilia Christmas Eve supper.

+Major food venues are primarily located at Piotrkowska Street, for example the OFF Piotrkowska, a mixed-use development complex situated in a heritage-listed red brick factory.
+Food trucks are a common sight around the city centre and several neighbourhoods.

 Sport

-The city has experience as a host for international sporting events such as the 2009 EuroBasket, the 2011 EuroBasket Women, the 2014 FIVB Volleyball Men's World Championship and the 2019 FIFA U-20 World Cup, with the opening and final of the latter taking place at Stadion Widzewa. Łódź will also host the sixth edition of the European Universities Games in 2022.
+The city has experience as a host for international sporting events such as the 2009 EuroBasket, the 2011 EuroBasket Women, the 2014 FIVB Volleyball Men's World Championship and the 2019 FIFA U-20 World Cup, with the opening and final of the latter taking place at Widzew Stadium. Łódź will also host the sixth edition of the European Universities Games in 2022.

 Under communism it was common for clubs to participate in many different sports for all ages and sexes.
-Many of these traditional clubs still survive today.
-Originally they were owned directly by a public body, but now they are independently operated by clubs or private companies.
-However they get public support through the cheap rent of land and other subsidies from the city.
+Many of these traditional clubs still survive.
+Originally they were owned directly by a public body, but have become independently operated by clubs or private companies.
+However, they get public support through the cheap rent of land and other subsidies from the city.
 Some of their sections have gone professional and separated from the clubs as private companies.
 For example, Budowlani S.A is a private company that owns the only professional rugby team in Łódź, while Klub Sportowy Budowlani remains a community amateur club.